-Title Confidentiality Policy Version 4 Date first published September 2014 Previous review dates February 2017, February 2020 Next review date June 2026 Review schedule This policy will be reviewed every 3 years.
+Title Confidentiality Policy Version 5 Date first published September 2014 Previous review dates February 2017, February 2020, March 2024 Next review date March 2027 Review schedule This policy will be reviewed every 3 years.
 Responsibility Board of Trustees Responsibility for development, review and implementation CEO, Senior Leadership Team and Operational Service Team.
 Description Provides confidentiality protection to MIB and its clients, staff, volunteers and any third party associations.
 Also, provides guidance as to when confidentiality may be legitimately breached.
 Target audience All staff, volunteers, clients, students on placement with Mind in Bradford, visitors to Mind in Bradford, our funding bodies, job and volunteer applicants and the Board of Trustees.
-Accessibility Staff: People HR Volunteers: People HR Clients and others: Mind in Bradford website If you would like this policy in another format, such as large print or audio, please request one by contacting us on 01274 730815 or at email admin@mindinbradford.org.uk Associated policies Client Code of Conduct Policy Data Protection Policy Information Governance Guide for Staff and Volunteers Privacy Policy Volunteer Policy Subject Access Requests Data Breach Policy Safeguarding Adults Policy Safeguarding Children Policy Plus Website Privacy Notice
+Accessibility Staff: People HR Volunteers: People HR Clients and others: On request If you would like this policy in another format, such as large print or audio, please request one by contacting us on 01274 730815 or at email admin@mindinbradford.org.uk Associated policies Client Code of Conduct Data Protection Policy Privacy Policy Volunteer Policy Safeguarding Adults Policy Safeguarding Children Policy In addition, supported by the following Procedures or Guides: Information Security Processes Data Quality Processes Records Management Processes Information Breach Processes Subject Access Requests Processes Information Systems Guide for Staff and Volunteers

-1. Purpose
+Purpose

-- During the course of everyday working, Mind in Bradford staff and volunteers handle a great deal of information, in both paper and electronic formats.
-Some of this is the personal data of clients, staff, volunteers, supporters, donors and trustees and is covered by our Data Protection Policy. - 1.2 Some information about Mind in Bradford and its work is also sensitive and confidential and could, if disclosed, have adverse implications for the organisation. - 1.3 Mind in Bradford aims to strike a balance between encouraging openness, avoiding unnecessary secrecy and bureaucracy, and ensuring individual privacy is respected.
-The confidentiality policy and associated procedures set the framework within which personal and any other potentially sensitive information is to be collected, stored, handled, disclosed and deleted. - 1.4 To protect clients, staff, and volunteers from the possibility of information about them being passed on to individuals or organisations who have no right to that information. - 1.5 To reassure clients, staff and volunteers that good care will be taken with information which they give to Mind in Bradford to be clear as to the circumstances when information can be shared with others. - 1.6 To provide guidance to staff and volunteers on the extent to which confidentiality is to be preserved, circumstances in which they may breach confidentiality, and measures to be taken for the safeguarding of information. - 1.7 To assist Mind in Bradford staff and volunteers to comply with legal and statutory requirements for the disclosure of information. - 1.8 To reassure clients wishing to make a complaint to or about Mind in Bradford that the confidentiality of any complaint will be given high priority in so far as this is consistent with the need to investigate the complaint. - 1.9 To protect the organisation from the disclosure of sensitive and confidential organisational information, which if disclosed, could have adverse implications for the organisation.
+During the course of everyday working, Mind in Bradford staff and volunteers handle a great deal of information, in both paper and electronic formats.
+Some of this is the personal data of clients, staff, volunteers, supporters, donors and trustees and is covered by our Data Protection Policy.

+Some information about Mind in Bradford and its work is also sensitive and confidential and could, if disclosed, have adverse implications for the organisation.

+Mind in Bradford aims to strike a balance between encouraging openness, avoiding unnecessary secrecy and bureaucracy, and ensuring individual privacy is respected.

+This Confidentiality Policy and associated procedures set the framework within which personal and any other potentially sensitive information is to be collected, stored, handled, disclosed and deleted to:

+- Protect clients, staff, and volunteers from the possibility of information about them being passed on to individuals or organisations who have no right to that information. - Reassure clients, staff and volunteers that good care will be taken with information which they give to Mind in Bradford and to be clear as to the circumstances when information can be shared with others. - Provide guidance to staff and volunteers on the extent to which confidentiality is to be preserved, circumstances in which they may breach confidentiality, and measures to be taken for the safeguarding of information. - Assist Mind in Bradford staff and volunteers in complying with legal and statutory requirements for the disclosure of information. - Reassure clients wishing to make a complaint to or about Mind in Bradford that the confidentiality of any complaint will be given high priority in so far as this is consistent with the need to investigate the complaint. - Protect the organisation from the disclosure of sensitive and confidential organisational information, which if disclosed, could have adverse implications for the organisation.